filipeapdo/full-cycle/README.md

   * docker run -v `volume-name:/path/to/container/folder` ::: binds a volume to a container folder.

   * docker run --mount type=volume,source=`volume-name`,target=target=/path/to/container/folder ::: binds a volume to a container folder.

+### images
+* basic
+  * docker images ::: list all local images on host.
+  * docker rmi ::: remove images

+* build
+  * Docker file example on /docker/Dockerfile
+  * docker build -t `container-registry-username-or-path/image-name:tag /path/to/local/Dockerfile` ::: builds an image based on Docker file and tag it (-t) with the followed options.
+  *